jeffchavez-dev/Frappe-ERPNext-Version-1-5--in-Ubuntu-22.04-LTS/README.md

-# Frappe-ERPNext Version-15 in Ubuntu 22.04 LTS
+# Frappe/ERPNext Version-15 in Ubuntu 22.04 LTS Installation Guide
 A complete Guide to Install Frappe/ERPNext version 15  in Ubuntu 22.04 LTS

 #### Refer this for default python 3.11 setup